apache/paimon/docs/content/concepts/overview.md

 # Overview

-Flink Table Store is a unified storage to build dynamic tables for both streaming and batch processing in Flink, supporting high-speed data ingestion and timely data query.
+Paimon is a unified storage to build dynamic tables for both streaming and batch processing in Flink, supporting high-speed data ingestion and timely data query.

 ## Architecture